The Elephant Language is endangered.

 How can I do more?

-You can adopt an elephant on The David Sheldrick Wildlife Trust website.
+You can adopt an elephant on The Sheldrick Wildlife Trust website.
 You’ll receive an adoption certificate and monthly summary highlighting events of the previous month, along with a link to the ‘Keepers’ Diary’ and photographs of your elephant.

 but they might say